Bonjour (software): Licensing

 Bonjour is released under a terms-of-limited-use license by Apple.
 It is freeware for clients, though developers and software companies who wish to redistribute it as part of a software package or use the Bonjour logo may need a licensing agreement.
 The source code for mDNSResponder is available under the Apache License.

 Naming

 Apple originally introduced the Bonjour software in August 2002 as part of Mac OS X 10.2 under the name "Rendezvous".
-On August 27, 2003 Tibco Software Inc announced that it had filed a lawsuit for trademark infringement.
+On August 27, 2003 TIBCO Software announced that it had filed a lawsuit for trademark infringement.